elemental/Elemental/doc/source/lapack-like/eigen_svd.rst

 ``NonHPSDMatrixException`` if any sufficiently negative eigenvalues are computed.

-.. cpp:function:: void HPSDSquareRoot( UpperOrLower uplo, DistMatrix<F,MC,MR>& A )
+.. cpp:function:: void HPSDSquareRoot( UpperOrLower uplo, DistMatrix<F>& A )

    Overwrites the Hermitian positive semi-definite distributed matrix `A` with its matrix square root.